TSGuard: Automated User-Centric Incident Diagnosis for AI Workloads in the Cloud: Conclusion

 \section{Conclusion}

-In this paper, we present \SYS, a customer-centric system that automates incident diagnosis for AI workloads.
-During offline, \SYS constructs internal knowledge bases from historical on-call experiences.
-For online diagnosis, \SYS employs sequential diagnostic pipelines that mimic the reasoning and diagnostic processes of human experts, providing immediate feedback to customers and facilitating the creation of accurate incident tickets for unresolved problems.
+In this paper, we present \SYS, a user-centric system that automates incident diagnosis for AI workloads.
+During the offline phase, \SYS constructs internal knowledge bases from historical on-call experiences.
+For online diagnosis, \SYS employs sequential diagnostic pipelines that mimic the diagnostic processes of human experts, providing immediate feedback to users and facilitating the creation of accurate incident tickets for unresolved problems.
 Extensive evaluations using real-world incidents demonstrate the effectiveness of \SYS against various baselines.